TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

    this manual if you need a reference to the old way of programming backend modules.

-Modern backend modules are written using the Extbase/Fluid combination.
+Modern backend modules are written using the `Extbase`:pn:/`Fluid`:pn: combination.
-Thus, templates are Fluid-based.
+Thus, templates are `Fluid`:pn:-based.
 On top of that the "backend" system extension provides a general view class :php:`TYPO3\CMS\Backend\View\BackendTemplateView` which provides common features for all backend modules, like the management of the action menu or the registration of docheader buttons.